The deal with Metronom Health: Revolutionizing the business of glucose monitoring

 Taking glucose monitoring to a different league

 Metronom Health is following a trend in glucose monitoring occurring worldwide: that of continuously monitoring sugar levels instead of sporadic peeks with finger pricks.
 There are many advantages these new systems will have for people with type 1 diabetes.
-Yve points back to his blindfolded driving metaphor, and why it is important to keep an eye on the road continuously: “By continuously monitoring the glucose levels in the blood of a user we can start to make predictions.
+Yve points back to his blindfolded driving metaphor, and why it is important to keep an eye on the road continuously: “By continuously monitoring the glucose levels in the blood of a user, we can start to make predictions.
 What will these levels look like in half an hour?
 Are the glucose levels rising or falling?
 How fast are they falling?
-If a person with type 1 diabetes’ glucose levels are expected to keep falling, we know that within one hour the person may get very sick.
+If a person with type 1 diabetes’ glucose levels is expected to keep falling, we know that within one hour the person may get very sick.
 In this case, we can warn the person in time to eat something, even during the night.”

 The advantages of CGM are obvious, and many companies are working on such systems.
 However, Metronom Health is taking a different approach.
 “Our sensors take measurements optically, instead of electrochemically,” Yve explains.
 “We use a type of patch that occasionally fires some light to a sensor beneath the skin.
 By measuring the duration of the afterglow of this light, we know how much glucose there is.
 So in essence, we measure time like a metronome.
-By using these so called opto-enzymatic measurements, we are able to measure low and dangerous glucose levels much more reliably than electrochemical systems can.”
+By using these so-called opto-enzymatic measurements, we are able to measure low and dangerous glucose levels much more reliably than electrochemical systems can.”

 Growing to make predictions